inspire-eu-validation/INSPIRE-Validator-Container/README.md

 ### Modifying the Docker image

 In the inspire-validator ZIP file, you can find all the resources needed to generate the Docker image from this release.
-If you would like to tweak anything from it, you can modify any of its contents (Dockerfile, entrypoint file, configuration files... ), then execute (inside the ETF docker folder) the command:
+If you would like to tweak anything from it, you can modify any of its contents (Dockerfile, entrypoint file, configuration files, etc.), then execute (inside the ETF docker folder) the command:

 ```bash
 docker build . -t [IMAGE_NAME]:[VERSION]